Guide to credit card travel insurance

 Terms apply; see the online credit card application for full terms and conditions of offers and rewards.

-Credit card insurance can be incredibly valuable, but like with anything, it’s important to always pay attention to the fine print as “covered reasons” can be specific and limited.
+Credit card travel insurance coverage can be incredibly valuable, but like with anything, it’s important to always pay attention to the fine print, as “covered reasons” can be specific and limited.

 What does credit card travel insurance cover?